robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 Deceptive path planning involves an intelligent agent creating a plan that hides its true intentions while appearing to pursue an alternative goal.
-Deception is a crucial tool for misleading and confusing adversaries, especially in sectors where the ability to conceal true intentions may lead to significant advantages, including security, transportation, and surveillance.
+Deception is a crucial tool for misleading and confusing adversaries, especially in sectors such as security, transportation, and surveillance, where the ability to conceal true intentions may lead to significant